theckhd/ALIA/README.md

 ![Screenshot in GUIEdit Mode](screens/alia_guiedit.png)

-To install the addon, grab the latest release, download the zip file (i.e. ALIA-v0.x.zip), and extract it to your game's "\Secret World Legends\Data\Gui\Custom\Flash\" folder.
+To install the addon, download the zip file of the [latest release](https://github.com/theckhd/ALIA/releases) (i.e. ALIA-v0.x.zip), and extract it to your game's "\Secret World Legends\Data\Gui\Custom\Flash\" folder.